YicongHong/Thinking-VLN/README.md

 I am wondering if the progress monitors defined in Self-Monitoring and SERL are learning about a dataset bias.
 Due to the fact that the predicted language attention weights is an input to the progress estimation module, the network could simply learns to **shift the attention weights as the agent progresses regardless whether the agent is on the right path**. :thinking: :thinking:

 Not sure if this problem is somehow reflected in Fig.(left) below, I think the correct way of visualizing the language attention is to seperate the **successful and failure cases**, or take the **actual distance to target** into account.

+AuxRN is similar but they use the attended language features instead of the weights,

+Perhaps a more rigorous way to argue about progress monitor is to talk about

 <figure class="image">
   <img src="figures/progress-monitor.png" width=100%>